 - Has had allergic reactions to penicillin or other antibiotics (except for a history of severe reactions to neomycin or streptomycin).

-After careful study, more and more vaccines are being combined into a single shot, such as the measles-mumps-rubella shot (MMR).
-Combining vaccines means fewer shots need to be given.
-In most cases, each vaccine provides the same protection that it would if it had been given alone.footnote 2
+After careful study, more and more vaccines are being combined into a single shot, such as the measles-mumps-rubella shot.
+This means you or your child needs fewer shots.
+Even though the vaccines are combined, each gives the same protection as it would if it were given alone.

-The U.S. Advisory Committee on Immunization Practices and the American Academy of Pediatrics both recommend that in one doctor visit a child get all of the vaccines needed at his or her age.
+The U.S. Advisory Committee on Immunization Practices and the American Academy of Pediatrics both recommend that a child get all of the vaccines needed at his or her age in one doctor visit.

-Talk to your doctor if you have concerns about the safety of immunizations.
+Talk to your doctor if you have concerns about the safety of vaccines.